-The casino is a major tourist attractor and employer.

-Close to residential land and existing UTAS Sandy Bay campus.
+- The casino is a major tourist attractor and employer. - Close to residential land and existing UTAS Sandy Bay Campus. - Journey is unlikely to be impacted by ocean swell.

-The land is privately owned (Federal Group) - this poses a high risk as ferry patrons may use the existing carpark as a 'park and sail'.
+• The land is privately owned (Federal Group) - this poses a high risk as ferry patrons may use the existing carpark as a 'park and sail'.
 Access to active transport network is poor (disconnected pedestrian path).

-Includes existing wharf structures which could potentially be used for future use.

-Potential to provide more direct cross river connections (Bellerive / Howrah Point) (rather than simply to/from CBD).
+- Includes existing wharf structures which could potentially be used for future use. - Potential to provide more direct cross river connections (Bellerive / Howrah Point) (rather than simply to/from CBD).

-Private owner may oppose ferry service due to potential 'park and sail' demand.

-Establishing this location as a potential ferry wharf may increase access / travel time into the city centre from the south.

-Navigation is unconstrained, however, ferry services may conflict with current users of the existing jetty and maritime infrastructure.

-Multiple bus routes servicing the city, Sandy Bay and Kingston.
+- Private owner may oppose ferry service due to potential 'park and sail' demand. - Establishing this location as a potential ferry wharf may increase access / travel time into the city centre from the south. - Navigation is unconstrained; however, ferry services may conflict with current users of the existing jetty and maritime infrastructure.
+Multiple bus routes servicing the city, Sandy Bay, and Kingston